Rapid Transit: Indy to Lawrence!

 After implementation, transit riders will have better, more frequent access to additional jobs, major hospitals, three institutions of higher education, a number of cultural assets, and several neighborhoods.

 Will the Purple Line impact my property?

 Most of the infrastructure being built for the Purple Line will be within the existing Right of Way (ROW).
-However, the addition of sidewalks and curb ramps where none currently exist along 38th Street will require IndyGo to make improvements approximately 6 feet to 11 feet off the proposed curb line to allow for a 6 foot sidewalk or a 6 foot sidewalk with a 5 foot buffer between the sidewalk and curb.
+However, the addition of sidewalks and curb ramps where none currently exist along 38th Street will require IndyGo to make improvements approximately 6 feet to 15 feet off the proposed curb line to allow for a 6 foot sidewalk, a 6 foot sidewalk with a 5 foot buffer between the sidewalk and curb, or a 10 foot wide multi-use path and 5 foot buffer.
 Therefore, the project may acquire approximately 6 to 11 foot wide sections near the roadway from multiple properties.
 Additionally, some temporary property acquisitions will be required in select locations where needed to assure proper grading from the new sidewalk to the adjacent property.